 Application Process: The application process operates in the same way for 3+3 students as it does to anyone else applying to law school: establish a file (Credential Assembly Service) with the Law School Admission Council (LSAC); submit an official transcript and letters of recommendation; complete the application electronically through LSAC, and attach a personal statement and addenda if needed.
 A cover letter stating the intent to apply under the auspices of the 3+3 program is also needed.
 The application should be submitted no later than February 1 of the junior year.

-Decision Not to Complete First Year of Law School: If a student decides not to complete the first year of law school, they would return to Dickinson for the completion of the 32 course requirement.
+Decision Not to Complete the First Year of Law School: If a student decides not to complete the first year of law school, they would return to Dickinson for the completion of the 32 course requirement.
 Completed law school classes, if applicable, would transfer back to the College as credit without grades.